janto-pee/janto-pee/README.md

 # Hey friend 👋 , I'm Ayobami Adejumo

-### ⚡️About Me
+### About Me

 I was born to Nigeria parents in the construction industry and i wanted to be a civil engineer.
 Guess what, I did.
 I graduated top 10% of my department as a civil Engineer.
 And then something happened in my final year.

-I infected my system with a virus and my project file was corrupted.
+I infected🤔 my system with a virus and my project file was corrupted.
 In trying to get back my project for presentation, I discovered myself.
 Ever since, my hands have been glued to this keyboard.

-### ⚡️Quick Fact
+### Quick Fact
 - Trained at ExxonMobil
 - Software Engineer at Gammalance Technologies 🥑
 - Founder Indigo Talents